jdb/jdb.github.com/concurrent.rst

 .. of doing concurrency?

 ..
 Win95 way of doing things is not adapted for an OS were it is
-.. difficult to control taht every code exectuing "behaves" and return
+.. difficult to control that every code executing "behaves" and return
-.. fast, it is much more credible at the granularite multicore and process there is still a demand for a process
+.. fast, it is much more credible at the granularite multicore and
-.. pool.
+.. process there is still a demand for a process pool.

 .. - How to script Twisted versions of telnet, ping, dig, wget, mailx, etc?